 At her two-year seizure-free mark, she had a plaque made for Dr. Fried, which has a picture of her connected to the grids used during her brain mapping and a big “Thank you” message.
 She also brought in a big box of coffee and donuts for the staff.

 “I was taught a Bible verse that I’ve always used to get through all the tests and surgeries.
 I was taught by using my hand starting off at the pinky going to my thumb and repeating: ‘I’ll NEVER LEAVE YOU STEPHANIE.’
 It’s Hebrews 13:5.
 That is my favorite and I use it non-stop.”

-Inspired to enter the medical field because of her personal experience, Conklin said, “I know what it’s like to be on the other side.”
+Inspired to enter the medical field because of her personal experience, Stephanie said, “I know what it’s like to be on the other side.”